alextok/dbsc-discussions/README.md

     ```

-1. We should discuss provisioning flows too in more details

 # Closed topics

 1. Pre-fetch nonce protocol open issue on git-hub, Kristian will discuss privacy concern with privacy team.
 Google ok to do it for enterprise, but not for consumers.
 Discuss with Erik for resouces for this optimization.
 Can the browser call the OS for nonce-generation, provided the RPs build that optimization?